-A new component of the successful Strong Kids Card program, the Y-MVP Teen Fitness Challenge is an innovative digital game designed to stimulate teens to increase their daily levels of Moderate to Vigorous Physical activity.
-Adopting online game design techniques, New York City’s YMCA has created an app with a dynamic badge system that motivates, recognizes and rewards young people’s MVP levels while helping them to create life-long healthy habits.
+The Y-MVP Teen Fitness Challenge is an innovative eight-week program designed to stimulate teens to increase their daily levels of Moderate to Vigorous Physical activity.
+Adopting game design techniques, New York City’s YMCA has created an app – combined with dynamic digital badges and fun fitness activities – that motivates, recognizes and rewards young people’s MVP levels while helping them to create life-long healthy habits.

 How it works: Healthy by playing